chasefarmer2808/SSDC/README.md

 When you have verified the installation, you must now install all of the dependencies listed in the `package.json` file located in the root of this project.
 To do this, open a terminal and navigate to the root of this project.
 Run `npm install` and wait for everything to be downloaded and installed.
 If this works, you should see a new directory called `node_modules`.
 You are now ready to run the front end of this application.

+Next is installing the Angular CLI.
+To do this, simply run `npm install -g @angular/cli` in any directory.

+Next is grabbing all of the config variables from Heroku that our app needs to make API calls to external services such as Facebook or Gmail.
+To do this, you must first install the Heroku CLI.
+Do this by running `npm install -g heroku-cli` in any directory.
+Next, use the `heroku login` command to login to the heroku account that holds this app.
+You will need an email and password.
+Grab them from a project admin.
+Next, you need to point your heroku instance to the remote heroku app.
+Do this by running `heroku git:remote -a ssdc-website`.
+Next, make a file in the root directory of this project named `.env`.
+Make sure this file does not have any extentions, or heroku will not recognize it.
+You are now ready to pull the config vars from heroku.
+To do this, run
+`heroku config:git CONFIG_VAR_NAME -s >> .env`.
+A list of the config vars can by found by logging into the heroku account with the same credentials used in the
+`heroku login` command.
+Click on the `ssdc-website` app.
+Click the settings tab.
+Then click `Reveal config vars`.
+This information is sensative and confidential.
+Make sure it remains a secret, and the values are not altered unless approved by an admin.
+Also note to never commit the `.env` file to any kind of version control system.
+It too holds all of this information, and should only remain on a developer's hard drive.
+With all config vars pulled, you are now ready to run the backend of the app.
+To do this, simply run 'heroku local'.
+This will spin up the Node server, enabling REST API calls to be made.

 ## Development server